awinogradov/cra-ssr-boilerplate/README.md

 ❯ npm start
 ```

+Point your browser to [http://localhost:3000/](http://localhost:3000/).
+### How it works

-Point your browser to [http://localhost:3000/_](http://localhost:3000/_). __What the `_` in the url?__ So, it's small limitation in the development mode. `react-scripts` uses `webpack-dev-server` for incremental building and HMR, it works fine and the only one way to use it with SSR it's proxy. `webpack-dev-server` compiles all static files, but `Express` renders `html` on the different port.
-It's the reason why we need to use the different entry point for the root route.
-In production mode it's `/`.
-Don't worry! ;)
+`react-scripts` uses `webpack-dev-server` for incremental building and HMR, it works fine and the only one way to use it with SSR it's proxy. `webpack-dev-server` compiles all static files, but `Express` renders `html` on the different port.
+It's the reason why we need to use the proxy for static files and ws to `webpack-dev-server` from `Express`.

 ## Building